 The Alvin area was settled in the mid 1800s when bull ranches were established in the area.
 The Santa Fe Railroad eventually expanded into the area and a settlement was established along the railroad.
 Alvin was originally named Morgan by the town’s residents in honor of the settlement’s original resident, Santa Fe employee Alvin Morgan.
 But upon discovery the name Morgan had been taken, the town named itself after Morgan’s first name.
 The town was officially incorporated in 1893, making it the oldest incorporated settlement in Brazoria County.

 ALL PLAY Incorporated is the exclusive Little Tikes Commercial representative in the Alvin area of the Brazoria County, Texas.
-We provide turn-key park, playground, athletic and recreational constructions, besides also offering playground equipment, park furnishings, park shelters, water parks, shade canopies and much more from a number of good brands.
+We provide turn-key park, playground, athletic and recreational constructions, besides also offering playground equipment, park furnishings, park shelters, shade canopies and much more from a number of good brands.
 Our playground construction and equipment company conforms to the U.S. safety guidelines for designing, constructing, operating and maintaining safe playgrounds for kids in schools, day care centers, community centers, parks and recreational areas in Alvin.